Emerging trends in marketing attribution and analytics for 2023

 Constantly addressing the ongoing changes in privacy

-Living in a cookieless world, marketers have no other choice but to find ways how to address all challenges related to data regulations and tracking restrictions.
-Looking for alternatives and ways to overcome these limitations is also a huge marketing attribution trend for 2023.
+Living in a cookieless world, marketers have no other choice but to find ways to address all challenges related to data regulations and tracking restrictions.
+Looking for alternatives and ways to overcome these limitations is also a huge marketing attribution trend.

 The Internet is developing and users want to have a more privacy-centric experience on the web.
 As a result, companies like Apple, Mozilla, and Google have taken steps to protect user privacy by introducing new features and technologies.